dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_one/1-0_shell.md

 ### Bash

 The most popular Unix shell is **Bash**, the Bourne Again Shell (so-called because it's derived from a shell written by Stephen Bourne --- this is what passes for wit among programmers).
 Bash is the default shell on most modern implementations of **Unix**, and in most packages that provide Unix-like tools for Windows.
+Today, we will be using git-bash, a shell that Github ships for Windows users.

+Your AIX systems have ksh set as the default shell instead of bash.
+You will probably not notice any differences for your workflow, with the major exception that ksh does not support tab completion (you'll see this in a little bit).

 ### Why Use a Shell

 Using Bash or any other shell sometimes feels more like programming than like using a mouse.
 Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.

 On the other hand, the shell allows us to combine existing tools in powerful ways with only a few keystrokes and to set up pipelines to handle large volumes of data automatically.